 In the spring of 1875, Roscommon was visited by the Rev. E. Branch who came under the direction of the American Methodist Missionary Society.
 A church was organized and named the First Congregational Church of Roscommon.
 This was the first Protestant Church to come to town.

 In April, 1880 the trustees agreed to request the American Congregational Union to assist the church in erecting its first structure.
 This was a frame building painted white with a high belfry over the entrance.

 April 17, 1926, the church burned.
 By the time the alarm was sounded the whole structure was in flames and beyond possible control.
 The cause was thought to be a chimney structure.

-Church services were first held in the parsonage and then shortly there-after moved to the Colonial Theatre.
-On September 20, 1926, the Trustees awarded a contract for a new structure.
-The Church building was completed in January, 1928 and was dedicated on July 15, 1928.
-This is known as the "stone" church.
+Church services were first held in the parsonage and then shortly thereafter moved to the Colonial Theatre.
+The new Church building was completed in January, 1928 and was dedicated on July 15, 1928.
+This was known as the "stone church."

-The last Sunday church service held in the stone church was on April 14, 1961.
-During construction of a new building the congregation worshipped at Pioneer Hill.
+The last Sunday service held in the stone church was on April 14, 1961.
+During construction of a new building, the congregation worshipped at Pioneer Hill.

 A Centennial Celebration service was held on August 17, 1975.

 We are proud of our heritage and passionate about reaching the community and beyond with the love of Jesus!